siemens/continuous-clearing/doc/UsageDoc/CA-Tool--SBOM-Vision.md

       - [ ]      Discovered/manually added will be identified from SBOM template.
        - [ ]              DevDependent or not will be added based on the input files.
          - [ ] 	   For npm,NuGet & Maven will find it from source input files.
-         - [ ] 	   For PyPi package type will install poetry for finding Dev components.
+         - [ ] 	   For Python package type will install poetry for finding Dev components.
          - [ ] 	   For Debian it's not there as of now.